Lesson: Finding Balance in Our Digital Lives

 - Prepare to either distribute the student handout I Wish… or ensure that students can access the student chapter I Wish… I Will….

-- A printable version of this lesson is available at https://mediasmarts.ca/teacher-resources/finding-balance-our-digital-lives.
+- A printable version of this lesson is available on the MediaSmarts website.

 Learning Outcomes